The Oakes’ Safeguarding Officer is: Dan Thaw

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children, young people and adults in England.
 A summary of the key legislation relating to children is available from NSPCC Learning.

-You can view the full Safeguarding Policy by clicking the link below.
+You can view the full Safeguarding Policy and related policies at the bottom of this page.

 All staff (including overseas staff) are required to undergo an enhanced Disclosure and Barring Service check (or international equivalent) including information on Children’s Barred List and adhere to our comprehensive child protection policy.